SylviaOne/Repo-hub/README.md

-## Why do pirates not know the alphabet?
-They always get stuck at "C".
+## Did you hear about the kidnapping at school?
+It's ok, he woke up.